at-ishikawa/go-shell/README.md

 - Pipe and redirection
 - Variables and functions
-- No context for a directory
+- No support for a tilde for a home directory
+- No support for string